Pyroan/80-Days/README.md

 13. Go to any channel in your server and try `!ping`.
 If that works, you should be pretty much set.

 ## Some tips for those who would like to contribute/fork
+* You'll probably need the docs for [discord.py](https://discordpy.readthedocs.io/en/latest/) and [schedule](https://schedule.readthedocs.io/en/stable/)
 * As players join they'll be randomly assigned a flair
-* You'll probably need the docs for [discord.py](https://discordpy.readthedocs.io/en/latest/) and [schedule](https://schedule.readthedocs.io/en/stable/)
+* Those with the King role can use hidden commands `!startgame` and `!endgame`, though end of game will normally happen automatically.
 * Also, if you're currently playing this game, maybe don't use the data to cheat?
 That'd be nice :)